Te Pīhopatanga o Te Waipounamu: Structure

 Te Pīhopatanga is governed by the Hui Amorangi, a representative synod that meets annually.
-The Executive Committee meets four times a year, as well as the meeting of the Hui Amorangi Trust Board.
+The executive committee meets four times a year, as well as the meeting of the Hui Amorangi Trust Board.

-Te Pīhopatanga comes under the episcopal leadership of te Pīhopa o (the Bishop of) Te Waipounamu.
+Te Pīhopatanga comes under the episcopal leadership of Te Pīhopa o (the Bishop of) Te Waipounamu.

 Bishop

-The first Pīhopa o (Bishop of) Te Waipounmau was John Gray, who was consecrated bishop in 1996 and died in November 2015.
+The first Pīhopa o (Bishop of) Te Waipounamu was John Gray, who was consecrated bishop in 1996 and died in November 2015.

 Richard Wallace was nominated at the Electoral College of 23–25 September 2016 to be the second Pīhopa o (Bishop of) Te Waipounamu.
 He was duly consecrated on 21 January 2017 and installed that month.
+Wallace died on 6 January 2024, and his successor is expected to be elected in early to mid 2026.